Safe third country

 Decisions under the JMD 42799/2021

 During 2022, 2.709 decisions were issued under the JMD 42799/2021 from the Appeals Committee.
-Out of these decisions, 2.696 applications of Syrians, Afghans, Somalis, Pakistanis and Bangladeshis nationals, were deemed “inadmissible” (Afghanistan: 1.113,Bangladesh: 345, Pakistan: 626, Somalia: 307, Syria: 305).[56]
+Out of these decisions, 2.696 applications of Syrians, Afghans, Somalis, Pakistanis and Bangladeshis nationals, were deemed “inadmissible” (Afghanistan: 1.113, Bangladesh: 345, Pakistan: 626, Somalia: 307, Syria: 305).[63]
+Relative data for 2023 have not been provided by the MoMA other than those referred above, even though GCR has requested it on a yearly basis.

-Few appeals of Syrians who used to reside in Syrian areas were Türkiye has military activity have been considered admissible due to the fact that the condition of ‘connection’ could not be fulfilled given the violent military intervention of Türkiye in their region of origin.
-Also, GCR is aware of a second instance decision which considered the appeal of a Syrian who remained in Türkiye for the short period of 15 days as admissible, on the ground that transit per se shall not be conceived in itself sufficient or significant connection with the country.
+According to GCR’s observation, in some cases, the appeals lodged by Syrian nationals who used to reside in the Syrian areas were Türkiye conducts military activities have been considered admissible because the condition of ‘connection’ could not be fulfilled, in light of the violent military intervention of Türkiye in their region of origin.
+Also, GCR is aware of a second instance decision which considered the appeal of a Syrian who remained in Türkiye for the short period of 15 days as admissible, on the ground that transit per se shall not be conceived in itself as a sufficient or significant connection with the country.

 Connection criteria

-Article 91(1)(f) of the Asylum Code requires there to be a connection between the applicant and the “safe third country”, which would make return thereto reasonable.
-Whereas no further guidance was laid down in previous legislation[63] as to the connections considered “reasonable” between an applicant and a third country,[64] the IPA, as amended by the Asylum Code, has introduced further detail in the determination of such a connection.
-Transit through a third country may be considered as such a connection in conjunction with specific circumstances such as:[65]
+Article 91(1)(f) Asylum Code requires there to be a connection between the applicant and the “safe third country”, which would make return thereto reasonable.
+Whereas no further guidance was laid down in previous legislation[74] as to the connections considered “reasonable” between an applicant and a third country,[75] the IPA, as amended by the Asylum Code, has introduced further detail in the determination of such a connection.
+Transit through a third country may be considered as such a connection in conjunction with specific circumstances such as:[76]

 • Length of stay;